Building an infinity pool amongst the mountains near Sapa, Vietnam was an inspired idea by Topas Ecolodge.

 Images of this idyllic location are shared on a daily basis around the world on Instagram.
 Even in winter, guests like me climb in – and it can get really cold here but no problem because the pool is heated.

 The infinity pool is the jewel in the crown for Topas Ecolodge.
 It’s the stuff of dreams and just seeing a photograph of it made me want to come here.
-When we decided on a last minute overseas Christmas holiday images of this pool, and that fact it was an ecolodge, was the reason I voted Vietnam and after a quick search on booking.com I secured my dream booking.
+When we decided on a last minute overseas Christmas holiday images of this pool, and the fact it was an ecolodge, was the reason I voted Vietnam and after a quick search on booking.com I secured my dream booking.

 Most people travel to the lodge from Sapa via a complimentary coach that leaves twice daily.
 Transfers can also be arranged directly from Hanoi (through Topas Ecolodge) – allow a day’s travel to get here from Hanoi.
 We opted to travel by scooter as we like to be independent.